SamroodAli/webpack-project-starter/README.md

 ```

 ## For production
-One command to create production code and publish live on github.
-After project completion.
-Helpful for lighthouse linter on github pull request.
+One command to create production code and publish it live on github.
+Run this after project completion.
+Also helpful for lighthouse linter on github pull request.

 ```bash
 npm run publish